 We all love Florida oranges, but did you know Florida is also a top producer for other types of produce like tomatoes and sugar cane?
-On top of being the main source of produce we use for lots of our favorite dishes and snacks, Florida is also home to many natural wonders like caves and freshwater springs.
+On top of being the main source of produce we use for lots of our favorite dishes and snacks, Florida is also home to many natural wonders like caves, freshwater springs, and great shrimping spots.
 Learn more fun facts about Florida’s surrounding environment.

 - Florida is home to 11 national parks.
 (National Park Service)